scheme-verge-inc/Onboarding/.github/ISSUE_TEMPLATE/--さんengineering-onboarding-🎉-本人-.md

   - you can use dashboard instead of email
 - [ ] Did you move this issue to "In progress" column?

+## Slack channels descriptions
+#120_prd-emergency-incident
+#400_engineering_general ：channel used for general announcements to all members of the engineering  department.
+#402_eng-absent-note：used to post absent information.
+Please post in advance.
+#403_eng_standup： a channel for daily task progress reports.
+When starting the work day the members of the Engineering team should post a message in this channel with the following content: 1) what I did yesterday  2)what I’m doing today 3)what problems/issues I’m encountering right now
+#4dvpj_delivery-all-flow-of-saas-membership：used for communication with team

 To assistant role
 - PR is pull request of source code.
 Engineers make PR to create or update our application.
 It's engineer's flow, so please mind just the word `PR`. ref: [What is pull request](https://www.google.com/search?q=what+is+pull+request)